-Passing grades are A (superior), B (good), and C (passing).
+Passing grades are A (superior), B (good), C (passing) and S (Satisfactory).
 A grade of D (scholastically deficient) means the student, although not passing, may be subject to certain options.
 (See section on Promotion, Dismissal and Graduation.)
-A grade of F is a non-passing grade.
+A grade of F (Fail) or U (Unsatisfactory) are non-passing grades.